appsmithorg/appsmith-docs/README.md

 With our JavaScript-based visual development platform, build CRUD apps, Dashboards, Admin Panels, and many more 10x faster.\
 You can use our pre-built UI widgets, connect them to your APIs and databases to build dynamic apps and complex workflows.
 And the best part?
 Deploy these apps on the technology you prefer! (self-host for free!).

-## How does Appsmith work?
+## What can you do with Appsmith?

-Here are five simple steps to create an app in Appsmith:
+Here are the top five use cases for Appsmith:

 * **Connect Any Datasource**: You can integrate any database with Appsmith, including REST APIs, MySQL, Postgres, MongoDB, Google Sheets, and others;
 * **Build UI**: With pre-built widgets, you can create UI in seconds;